tizbac/pmoxs3backuproxy/README.md

 Both the proxmox VM and file backup client will split the backups into many small chunks, S3 is not known to perform well upon reading many small files.

-The bigger your bucket gets/your backups are, the more likely you will see performance issues during restore.
+If using the proxy as direct datastore, the more likely you will see performance issues during restore, depending on the amount of objects stored.

+Using the PBS Push or Pull functions can greatly enhance speeds to sync your backups, as they are done in parallel.

 Also think about cost peaks for object read operations.
 The proxmox backup clients will request required chunks sequentially, there is currently no